 Pia Miranda as Josie Alibrandi

 Pia continued her acting work after playing the role of main character Josie, which she won an AFI for.
-She has appeared on shows such as The Secret Life Of Us and Time Of Our Lives and has most recently been seen in Aussie prison drama Wentworth.
-She was married in 2001 to partner Luke Hannigan and has a six-year-old daughter, Lily.
+She has appeared on shows such as The Secret Life Of Us and Time Of Our Lives and has also had roles in Aussie prison drama, Wentworth, and Mustangs FC.
+Most recently, Pia won the sixth season of Australian Survivor, which aired just a couple of weeks ago.

 Great Scacchi as Christina Alibrandi (Josie’s mum)

-An Italian-Australian acting veteran, Greta has had a long and successful career in television, film and theatre.
-She has most recently been seen in War & Peace for the BBC.
+An Italo-Australian acting veteran, Greta has had a long and successful career in television, film and theatre.
+She has continued to work steadily over the years, with credits including 2016’s War & Peace for the BBC and most recently in 2019’s Palm Beach alongside Rachel Ward and Bryan Brown .
 She has a daughter, Leila (to American actor Vincent D’Onofrio) and son, Matteo.

 Elena Cotta as Katia Alibrandi (Josie’s Nonna)

 Elena was nominated for an AFI as Best Supporting Actress in Looking for Alibrandi and in 2013 at age 81 won the Volpi Cup for her portrayal of an Albanian immigrant in Via Castellana Bandier.
-Now 84 years old, Elena has been acting in Italy and Australia since 1951.
+She continues to work, starring in 2018’s, Loro.
+Now 88 years old, Elena has been acting in both Italy and Australia since 1951.

 Kick Gurry as Jacob Coote

-Kick (real name Christopher) has appeared in Garage Days, The Alice and Tangle among others since Alibrandi, and most recently starred in Edge of Tomorrow with Tom Cruise in 2014 and CSI: Cyber in 2015.
+Kick (real name Christopher) has appeared in Garage Days, The Alice and Tangle among others since Alibrandi, and in 2014 starred alongside Tom Cruise in Edge of Tomorrow and also had a role in CSI: Cyber in 2015.
+He has also starred in the US Sci-Fi drama, Sense8, in 2017 and in the second season of the Netflix series, Friends From College.

 Matthew Newton as John Barton